AbsentmindedGCN/BRC-ScoreAttackLocalTraining/README.md

 ## Building

-Make sure you have a `BRCPath` environment variable defined on your system, which points to the root folder of your Bomb Rush Cyberfunk installation.
+This requires [CommonAPI](https://github.com/LazyDuchess/BRC-CommonAPI).
+Make sure you put that in your 'libs' folder in the directory you have your files.
+Make sure you have a `BRCPath` environment variable defined on your system, which points to the root folder of your Bomb Rush Cyberfunk installation as well.
 This way the project can find the required DLLs.